daksheshm/SOC-Doom-with-RL/README.md

 This project is a practical exploration of the multi-armed bandit problem, a classic reinforcement learning scenario that exemplifies the exploration-exploitation trade-off.
 The goal was to implement and compare several fundamental algorithms designed to maximize cumulative reward over time in the face of uncertainty.

-The project was completed over a period of three weeks, with each week focusing on a different foundational skill, culminating in the implementation and analysis of the RL agents.

 ---